 Chicken squatting, which is also referred to as “lordosis,” occurs whenever a hen crouches to the ground, flattens her back, spreads her wings, and lowers her tail.
-Because of how vulnerable the chicken appears when doing this, it’s common for farmers to refer to this position as the “submissive squat.”
+Because of how vulnerable the chicken appears when doing this, it’s common for farmers to refer to this position as the “chicken submissive squat.”

 There are two main reasons a chicken may display this squatting behavior — as a mating signal or as a form of protection.

 When hens reach egg-laying maturity, they will signal roosters that they are receptive to mating by squatting down.
-During the mating season when hens are fertile, it’s common to see them squat down whenever a rooster is around.
+During the mating season when hens are fertile, it’s common see them squat down whenever a rooster is around.
 When you start seeing your hens crouch, you can expect them to start laying eggs within a few days.

 Because this behavior is a submissive signal, some younger hens might also squat in front of chickens that are higher up in your flock’s pecking order.
 They may even squat down when you pet them because of how strong their instinct is.